Search

 Moreover, in 2020, Starbucks launched further features on the Chinese platform implementing the delivery option into WeChat Mini programs.
 By doing so, customers were provided with the flexibility to either have their orders delivered to their preferred location or opt for the “take-away” option, allowing them to pick up their ordered products directly from Starbucks stores.

 Building on this foundation, Starbucks continued to evolve its fast delivery service in subsequent years.
-In January 2022, the collaboration with Alibaba took another step forward through a partnership with Meituan, an app-based delivery platform.
+In January 2022, its partnered with Meituan, an app-based delivery platform.
 This strategic move further optimized the delivery system, ensuring a seamless and efficient experience for Starbucks customers.

-In March 2023, the franchise launched “Starbucks Curbside” together with Amap, a provider of digital map content and navigation system under the Alibaba group.
+In March 2023, the franchise launched “Starbucks Curbside” together with Amap, a provider of digital map content and navigation system under the Alibaba Group.
 This innovative addition allowed customers to track the exact position of their order, significantly minimizing waiting times at drive-thrus.
-Although the service was initially available at around 150 stores in Beijing and Shanghai, Starbucks has ambitious plans to expand “Starbucks Curbside” to an additional 1,000 stores over the next year.
+Although the service was initially available at around 150 stores in Beijing and Shanghai, Starbucks has ambitious plans to expand “Starbucks Curbside” to over 1,000 stores.

 Luckin Coffee is giving Starbuck a run for its money

 Luckin Coffee is also famous for its cross-industry collaborations.
-In September 2023, the company collaborated with the most famous spirit brand in China “Kweichow Moutai” to create a Baijiu-flavored latte, which immediately created buzz on social media and went sold out a few hours after its launch.
+In September 2023, the company collaborated with the most famous spirit brand in China “Kweichow Moutai” to create a Baijiu-flavored latte.
+This innovative drink immediately created buzz on social media and went sold out a few hours after its launch.
 Starbucks responded to the rise of Luckin by relying on the capillary extension of its stores across China.
-Due to the intense competition in the bigger cities, since 2022, the company is trying to reach lower-tier cities, where the vast majority of Chinese people lives.

-• Its history began in 1999 after having opened the first store in Beijing through a process of joint venture operations.
-Since then, the brand had a non-stop development.
+• Starbuck’s history began in 1999 after having opened its first store in Beijing through a process of joint venture operations.
+Since then, it has continuously grown, having 7,596 stores, or 19% of the stores worldwide.

-• Localization is one of the keys of Starbucks’ success: from using local ingredients to build its coffee shops following the Chinese architecture.
+• Localization is one of the keys of Starbucks’ success: from using local ingredients to incorporating Chinese elements into its architecture.
 Plus, the American company invested in new infrastructure for coffee production.

-• Starbucks also relies on a very developed delivery system, which consists in launching collaborations with many digital platforms such as Alibaba, Meituan and Amap.
+• Starbucks also relies on a very developed delivery system.
+This consists in launching collaborations with many digital platforms such as Alibaba, Meituan, and Amap.

 Related articles